 A New Car

 So my car is getting older, nearly 10 years as I write this, and has nearly 190k miles.
-As of February 2024, this list may be out of date.
+Any year specified is that or newer.
+As of April 2025, the car now has over 200k miles, and is over 11 years old.
+Also, as of 4 April 2025, the below list is sort of out of date.
+I’ll update someday…

 Steam Deck